 Maybe you haven’t broken down in a grocery aisle, but more than likely you’ve felt the time with your college-bound child slipping away as their campus move-in date draws closer and closer.
-Three months is the approximate time you have left with your child permanently living in your home.
-Though you have been raising your son or daughter for approximately 216 months, these last three seem to hold increased pressure with heightened expectations.
+In You have only a few months left with your child permanently living in your home.
+Though you have been raising your son or daughter for over 210 months, these last few seem to hold increased pressure with heightened expectations.

 Your son or daughter has heard countless instruction and teaching from you, their Sunday school teacher, youth pastor, and so on.
 Your child knows what you believe.
 Instead of viewing this as a final opportunity to preach, begin spiritual conversations with your child by asking questions.